 Painting can go a long way to brighten up and transform your home.
-Get my tips and top 10 recommended tools to get you painting like a pro in no time!
+Get my Painting Tips and top 10 favorite tools to get you painting like a pro in no time!

 If you’ve been around my blog for any time, you’ll know that I love painting!
 Ok, it’s not like my most favorite thing in the world, but there is something about it that I find peaceful (most of the time!).
 What I love most about painting is that it can quickly transform your home with very minimal investment on your part.
 But I do know that painting is something that a lot of people dread and think is going to take forever to complete, but with the right tools and techniques you could complete a room in no time!
 After my Beginner’s Guide to Painting post a few people asked me what tools I recommended so I thought I would share with you some of my tips and tools for the DIY painter!